-- Poor water drainae around the foundation of the home.
+- Poor water drainage around the foundation of the home.

 Temperature can impact the amount of moisture in the air.
 Condensation forms when a cold items comes into contact with harm, humid air.
 By increasing the temperature of cold items or surfaces, you can decrease the likelihood of condensation forming.
 Some ways to increase surface temperatures include:

-- Adding insulation to surfaces with cool temperatures.
+- Adding insulation to surfaces with cool temperatures (Figure 4).

 - Increasing the flow of heated air throughout the home.

 The movement of moisture in and out of your home may be contributing to increased moisture levels in your home.
 You can decrease the flow of moisture in and out of your home by: